Ben Rich (engineer): The Skunk Works

 In December 1954 Rich transferred to the Skunk Works, the secret research and development section run by Lockheed's Chief Engineer, Clarence "Kelly" Johnson.
 There he designed the inlet ducts for the U-2, then led the effort to design and build a large-scale hydrogen liquefaction plant for project Suntan, a proposed hydrogen-powered supersonic very high-altitude aircraft to replace the U-2.
 After Suntan was canceled, Rich became propulsion systems program manager for the U-2's successors, the A-12 and the SR-71 Blackbird.
 Rich was chief aerodynamicist for the projects, designer of the shock cone engine inlet, air conditioning and heat management systems.
 He was also involved in the specification of the aircraft's black skin coatings which optimized dissipation of their tremendous aerodynamic heating as well as incorporating materials to reduce radar signature.
 The aircraft incorporated features that were later referred to as low observables or stealth technology.

 When SR-71 crews became upset that engineers were not putting enough effort into solving a constant problem with violent engine unstarts in flight, Rich considered taking a flight in the SR-71 to experience the phenomenon himself, which included having to go through the same flight physical as pilots.
 He did not go through with the flight.
 He did eventually manage the problem by installing automatic controllers to maintain aircraft control during unstarts.

 He briefly worked on a program that used ionizing radiation to help absorb radar coming from ahead of the aircraft.
 The radiation proved to be excessive and the test pilot disliked the heavy radiation shielding he had to wear.
-The project was cancelled when the military decided the radar signature was sufficiently low enough without the ionizing equipment.
+The project was cancelled when the military decided the radar signature was low enough without the ionizing equipment.
 The concept was proven to work, but unfeasible.

 Later, as Johnson's successor as leader of the Skunk Works, Rich championed and directed the early experimental prototypes of stealth technology and led the development of the F-117 stealth fighter.

 He is the author of Skunk Works: A Personal Memoir of My Years at Lockheed.